Power outages can have a more detrimental effect on your business than you may think, especially when it comes to losing money.

 Without electricity, your colleagues won’t be able to use their phones, should they have access to a landline, this means that not only will they not be able to make internal phone calls, but they’ll also not be able to receive calls from customers of clients.

-Should your customers have the option to place order over the phone, should they try to call when your power is out, this will also mean you lose revenue.
+Should your customers have the option to place an order over the phone, should they try to call when your power is out, this will also mean you lose revenue.

 You may also lose any new or potential customers who may try to call your office during downtime, they may decide to then place an order with one of your competitors.